peterson1/Repo2/README.md

 # Repo2

-WPF SDK for web deployment and app diagnostics
+Enables WPF executables to self-update like mobile apps:
+ * auto-check for updates if connected to the internet
+ * download and install updates in the background